alvr-org/ALVR/wiki/Flatpak.md

 A desktop file named `com.valvesoftware.Steam.Utility.alvr.desktop` is supplied within the `alvr/xtask/flatpak` directory.
 Move this to where other desktop files are located on your system in order to run the dashboard without the terminal.

+### Automatic Audio & Microphone setup

+Currently the game audio and microphone to and from the headset isn't routed automatically.
+The setup of this script will therefore run every time the headset connects or disconnects to the ALVR dashboard.
+This is based on [the steps](Installation-guide.md#automatic-audio--microphone-setup) in the installation guide, modified for the Flatpak.

+1. In the ALVR Dashboard under All Settings (Advanced) > Audio, enable Game Audio and Microphone.

+2. In the same place under Microphone, click Expand and set Devices to custom.
+Enter `default` for the name for both Sink and Source.

+2. Download the [audio-flatpak-setup.sh](../alvr/xtask/flatpak/audio-flatpak-setup.sh) script and place it into the Flatpak app data directory located at `~/.var/app/com.valvesoftware.Steam/`.
+Make sure it has execute permissions (e.g. `chmod +x audio-flatpak-setup.sh`).

+3. In the ALVR Dashboard, under All Settings (Advanced) > Connection, set the On connect script and On disconnect script to the absolute path of the script (relative to the Flatpak environment), e.g. `/var/home/$USERNAME/audio-flatpak-setup.sh`.

 ### Other Applications

 The support for other applications that are not launched via Steam is non-existent due to the Flatpak sandbox.